3rd International Symposium, December 2021

 We develop executive education programs on corporate innovation acceleration, offer Imperial College talent to explore entrepreneurial acceleration opportunities, run a community of practice through monthly webinars and organize the Annual Imperial Symposium on Corporate and Industrial Acceleration

-The 2020 Symposium will adapt to the Covid-19 situation and will be an entirely virtual and shorter yet engaging event.
-This year, the topic is important as many corporations will need to adapt or change their business models, ways of doing business, and future strategies rapidly in response to the dramatic changes brought about by the pandemic and the economic troubles on the horizon.
-More than ever, we believe that corporates will need to engage with innovators, new ventures, and develop their own internal innovation engines.
+The 3rd International Symposium will probably be a blended event.
+Many corporations have adapted or changed their business models, ways of doing business, and future strategies rapidly in response to the dramatic changes brought about by the pandemic and the ongoing economic troubles on the horizon.
+More than ever, we believe that corporations will need to engage with innovators, new ventures, and develop their own internal innovation engines.

 The event will feature a combination of panel discussions, case study presentations and fireside chats to share ideas and best practices, and shape challenges and future research topics for the coming year.
 It will also provide a unique opportunity for this community of professionals and academics to network and make contact with each other.